cloudfoundry/exemplar-release/README.md

 scripts are still necessary for the use cases documented below.

-One note about BPM `pre_start` hooks: contrarily to BOSH `pre-start`, BPM `pre_start` scripts are run at every `monit start` or `monit stop`, i.e. even when the BOSH instance gets back up after being evicted by the underlying Cloud infrastructure.
+One note about BPM `pre_start` hooks: contrarily to BOSH `pre-start`, BPM `pre_start` scripts are run at every `monit start`, i.e. even when the BOSH instance gets back up after being evicted by the underlying Cloud infrastructure.
 Actually, you should put in your BPM `pre_start` what you would have put in your `start` script before `exec`-ing your process.